SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ##### Changes in Gainsight tracking

-In efforts to get more insights from our users, we enable tracking for every user that has agreed or rejected the cookie and policy banner.
-In case of rejection, the user will be tracked without any personal identifiable information (pii) like e-mail, name or IP address.
-Not tracked are still users that haven't been shown a cookie/policy banner or users that are using dedicated instances without any Gainsight API key set.
+In efforts to get more insights into the user behavior, we enable tracking for every user that has agreed or rejected the cookie policy.
+In case of rejection, the user will be tracked without any personal identifiable information (pii) like email address, name or IP address.
+We still do not track users that haven't been shown a cookie/policy banner or users that are using dedicated instances without any Gainsight API key set.

-Gainsight additionally brings so called "in app engagements".
-This are pop-ups or similar that try to interact with the end-user and collect feedback.
-If a custom branding is applied, this engagements are disabled by default and a user can enable them if wanted.
+In addition, Gainsight adds "in app engagements".
+These are pop-ups or similar that try to interact with the user and collect feedback.
+If a custom branding is applied, this engagements are disabled by default and a user can enable them.

 ##### Breaking change in the Map widget